ETikalenko/skills-assessment-data-engineer/README.md

 3. Q: What are the three most occuring behaviors of Ms. Sandiego?
-   Not clear what to do if we have a tie on third place.
+   Not clear what to do if we have a tie in third place.
 I take first in alphabetical order (but for real tasks I would prefer to use rank function to have all rows)

     A: Three most likely behaviors: Out-of-control, Complaining, Happy